AhnafAlam1/income_and_expenditure/README.md

 ## Statement on LLM usage

-Aspects of the code were written with the help of ChatGPT.
+Aspects of the code were written with the help of ChatGPT, specifically the usage of `testthat` library in testing data and creating Figure 2 in the main paper.
 The entire chat history is available in `other/llms/usage.txt`.